impress-org/support-manual/principles-of-providing-excellent-support/tone-guide.md

 For example, let's say a customer replies to you saying “Your team is incompetent”.

 * **Ineffective response:**
 “Actually we’re quite competent.
-I have a degree in _____, have spent the last __ years in customer support, and thousands of people are thrilled to use our products daily”
+I have a degree in `Something`, have spent the last `however many` years in customer support, and thousands of people are thrilled to use our products daily”

 * **Effective Response**
 “I’m happy to get to the bottom of this with you.
-Other users who have had ____ problem resolved it like ____”
+Other users who have had this problem resolved it following these steps:”

 Functionally, we simply ignore the insult, and then prove them wrong by resolving the problem.